-My Best Yellow Layer Cake with Peanut Butter Frosting is one of the easiest layer cakes out of plain, all-purpose flour that you could possibly image.
+My easy yellow cake recipe with peanut butter frosting is one of the best layer cakes out of plain, all-purpose flour that you could possibly image.
 My recipe uses oil instead of butter, margarine or shortening, which speeds up the baking process.
 The result is a beautiful light cake that stays moist and delicious with a fine-grained texture.

 Although you can just grease and flour two 8-inch layer can pans, I usually cut out two rounds of wax paper to fit the bottom of each greased cake pan.
 This makes the removal of the cake so much easier than just trusting a greased pan with flour.

-If you’re looking for a simple yellow layer cake recipe, I honestly don’t think you’ll find a better one than my Best Yellow Cake.
+If you’re looking for a simple yellow layer cake recipe, I honestly don’t think you’ll find a better one than my cake.
 Another delicious yellow cake that uses oil is my No Work Eggless Yellow Cake recipe.
 I hope you also try that cake as well.

 For those other times when you feel like creaming, I have a few other excellent yellow layer cakes recipes that are awesome.
 Check out my Special Filled Yellow Layer Cake with a creamy icing and vanilla custard filling recipe because it is a sensational one I also make a lot.

 Best Yellow Layer Cake